cleuer/olympics/README.md

 [120 years of Olympic history: athletes and results](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results)

-_Special thanks to Randi H Griffin and contributors to www.sports-reference.com for creating this dataset_
+_Special thanks to Randi H Griffin and contributors to www.sports-reference.com for creating and curating this dataset_